SebastianMaierEPFL/talentedsoup-website/e_i.md

 The weighting places primary emphasis on price variability and discontinuous movements, while liquidity is included as a complementary signal of market engagement.
 The resulting EI score measures an asset’s relative behavioral activity within the market.

-**Personality Classification Rule :**

-Assets are classified according to the sign of their standardized EI score:
+Assets are classified according to the sign of their standardized EI score: for assets that have non-zero normalized EI scores, it is labeled as "Extroverted" else Introverted.
-Assets that carry EI  score larger than zero are labeled Extroverted Assets that carry EI  score smaller than zero are labeled Introverted

-**Hypotheses :**
+**Hypotheses Study :**

 H1 — Extroversion.
 Extroverted assets exhibit  expressive behaviour in market shocks and in regime changements, amplified behaviour during market shocks.